kimoppalfens/kimoppalfens.github.io/_posts/2018-12-12-MiniMVP MMSDE.md

 ![alt]({{ site.url }}{{ site.baseurl }}/images/MVP_MMS10.jpg)

 A special shout out to all the amazing people (eg [Brian Mason](https://twitter.com/abetterpc), [Greg Ramsey](https://twitter.com/ramseyg), [April Cook](https://twitter.com/ugeeku)) that made this happen!
-Each time the crew behind MMS does an outstanding job of creating this community feeling and providing the opportunity to learn from the best people in the field.
+Each time, the crew behind MMS does an outstanding job of creating this community feeling and providing the opportunity to learn from the best people in the field.

 If you feel like attending the next edition of [MMS (May 2018)](https://mmsmoa.com/), make sure to register ASAP as they are already 50% sold out.
 An additional heads-up... you might want to start brushing up on your "Curling-Skills"...